Guide to visiting the Córdoba Patios Festival (2026)

 San Pedro - Santiago route

 Calle Tinte, 9 made an impression on me for the sheer number of plant pots it contains, and for the dazzling rainbow of colours of the flowers.
-This patio has won first prize in the category of “Ancient Architecture” for the last two years.
+This patio has repeatedly won first prize in the category of “Ancient Architecture” in recent years.

 Another multiple prize-winner is Agustín Moreno, 43.
 Built on the site of the former stables of a stately home, it’s full of lush foliage and has a calming green and white colour scheme.